BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 	- which has been conflated by the move to remote work...
 		- against which there is now a significant backlash
 - There are some awful wars going on, a tanking economy and significant geopolitical instability; companies are risk averse and trimming headcount as a result
-- The deployment of various GenAI platforms is rapidly improving everyone's capability to write code and understand their data better...
+- The deployment of various GenAI platforms is rapidly improving everyone's ability to write (or vibe) code and "understand" their data better... (no it's not, but it feels like it)
-- **_so....
+- so....
 Data Scientists can be seen as a luxury

 ## What should you do about this?